Raven-July/Endoscopic-Artifact-Inpainting/README.md

 ### 1.1 Abstract

 Endoscopic imaging plays a crucial role in modern diagnostics and minimally invasive procedures.
 However, Artifacts caused by specular and diffuse reflections present significant challenges to downstream tasks such as segmentation.

+Inspired by the simplified Phong model for endoscopy, we propose a two-stage artifact inpainting framework.
+The first stage suppresses specular artifacts, while the second stage focuses on inpainting diffuse artifacts.
+Additionally, we introduce a weight map to control the handling of diffuse artifacts, ensuring a more precise enhancement.

 In this work, we propose a **two-stage artifact inpainting framework** that:

 1. **Suppresses Specular Artifact** via a DUCKNet(Trained from scratch) + LaMa pipeline.